 The process of calculating the main Transitional probability matrix and predicting the next iterations (enrolment periods or years in this example) is simple.
 This process is depicted in Figure 3.
 Based on the homogenous Markov Chain, multiplying the Transitional probability matrix to itself, yielding the Transitional probability matrix of the next periods.
-Analyzing the probabilities in series of transitional matrices of different periods would be enough for trend analysis.
+Analyzing the probabilities in series of transitional matrices of different time spans would be enough for trend analysis.
 However, multiplying the Transitional probability matrix of each period to the basic actual vector generates the forecasted headcount for that period.
-Simply put, the square and cube of the Transitional probability matrix provides the forecast for the 2nd and the 3rd year probability matrices (Figures 3.B and 3.C), and so on.
-The objective of the current experiment is to measure the impact on enrolment planning of a sample Course-A. The transitional probabilities from this course to the other three states are available in the first row of the forecasting probability matrix in each period which is highlighted in Figure 3.
+Simply put, the square and cube of Transitional probability matrix provides the forecast for the 2nd and the 3rd year probability matrices (Figures 3.B and 3.C), and so on.
+The objective of the current experiment is measuring the impact on enrolment planning of a sample Course-A. The transitional probability matrix in each period which is highlighted in Figure 3.
 Figure 3.D shows the final table which contains all the projected transitional probabilities relating to the enrolments of Course-A.